jduck/asus-cmd/README.md

 Workaround
 ----------
+David Longenecker recommends using a script (JFFS) in combination with the *script_usbmount* nvram setting to kill the *infosvr* process on boot.
+For more information check out [his blog post](http://dnlongen.blogspot.com/2015/01/asus-bug-lets-those-on-your-local.html).

 Eric Sauvageau (@RMerl) recommends firewalling port 9999 off.
 For more information see [his post](http://forums.smallnetbuilder.com/showthread.php?t=21774) on the Small Net Builder forum.

 Alternatively, disable the *infosvr* service by killing the process after each boot.
 For extra fun/irony, use the exploit to do this: